Council Member Millie Harris

 Anniston, AL 36202

-In April of 1994 she was included in the National Science and Technology Honor Roll of Teachers, awarded to one teacher in each of 50 states.
+In April of 1994, Harris was included in the National Science and Technology Honor Roll of Teachers, awarded to one teacher in each of 50 states.
 She was a National Writing Project Fellow at Jacksonville State University during the summer of 1998 and served on the Writing Project Advisory Board.
 While at Fort McClellan, Mrs. Harris served as School Improvement Chair and Southern Association of Schools and Colleges Accreditation Chair.
-She has led teacher inservice training on gifted identification, self-esteem, multiple intelligences, school improvement, critical thinking, performance-based assessment, differentiated instruction and Stephen Covey's Seven Habits of Highly Effective People, as applied to teaching.
-Mrs. Harris has published articles on multiple intelligences in the arts, Leonardo da Vinci, endangered species, ornithology, creative writing and ancient Greece for teachers.
+She has led teacher inservice training and published articles for teachers on multiple intelligences in the arts, Leonardo da Vinci, endangered species, ornithology, creative writing and ancient Greece.
 She has served on the Board of Directors for the Anniston Community Theatre, as President of the Calhoun County Council for Exceptional Children, as President of the Fort McClellan Education Association, on the Anniston Museum of Natural History Education Advisory Board, on the Anniston Community Education Foundation Board and has volunteered for the Knox Concert Series, the Calhoun County Humane Society, The First United Methodist Church, and the American Cancer Society.

-Since retirement in 2005 from a 25 year-career teaching gifted, Mrs. Harris volunteered for the League for Animal Welfare, served as 2007 American Cancer Society Gala Co-Chair and on the American Cancer Society Board of Directors, Co-Chaired Jacksonville State University’s Language Arts Olympiad, and served on The City of Anniston Planning Commission.
-In addition to Anniston’s City Council Ward Four Council Member, Mrs. Harris presently serves on The Knox Concert Series Board is President of SAVE, a local spay-neuter advocacy group, and volunteers for The Animal Shelter.
-Her hobbies include animal welfare, painting, physical fitness, historical preservation, reading and writing.
-She is a member of Grace Episcopal Church.
+Since retirement in 2005, she volunteered for the League for Animal Welfare and The Animal Shelter, served as 2007 American Cancer Society Gala Co-Chair and on the American Cancer Society Board of Directors, Co-Chaired Jacksonville State University’s Language Arts Olympiad, and served on The City of Anniston Planning Commission.
+In addition to Anniston’s City Council Ward Four Council Member, Harris presently serves on The Knox Concert Series Board is President of SAVE, a local spay-neuter advocacy group, and is a member of Grace Episcopal Church.
 Mrs. Harris is married to Braxton Harris of Anniston, Alabama and has two children, Braxton Harris, Jr. of Anniston, Alabama and Melissa Harris Dye of Potomac, Maryland and three grandchildren, Anne Marie Harris of Anniston and Millicent and Timothy Dye of Potomac, MD.